enoklearn/engineering/exercises/computing/platform-identification.md

 Use these questions to guide your curiosity during the exercise:

-- How would you create software for each the platforms you discovered?
+- How would you create software for each of the platforms you discovered?
 - What kind of platforms are you targeting to ship your product to?

 ## Reflection